Amazon’s Echo Look speaker with built-in camera goes on sale in the U.S. for $200

 Amazon builds a record of what you’ve worn previously, which allows it to make suggestions based on items it knows are in your wardrobe.
 It can also serve up garment recommendations from Vogue, GQ, and Amazon itself — items it thinks will work well with your existing wardrobe.
 In other words, Amazon will now be able to sell you clothes just by looking at you — this holds huge marketing potential for Amazon and customers that sell through its online store.

 Fashionistas can also keep tabs on their various looks and styles with the “daily look” feature that allows users to add a photo or video of what they’re wearing each day to a “lookbook,” which they can peruse at a later date.
-The Echo Look automatically organizes clothes into groups, too, such as “seasons” or “weather,” and you can also filter by color.
+The Echo Look automatically organizes clothes into groups, such as “seasons” and “weather,” as well as filtering by color.

-“Like a trustworthy best friend, Alexa helps you nail your look every time — with Echo Look, she can give advice on which of two outfits looks best, offer personalized recommendations on items that pair well with clothes you already own, create your personal lookbook, keep your closet organized, and much more,” noted Amazon’s director of Echo product management, Linda Ranz, in a press release.
+“Like a trustworthy best friend, Alexa helps you nail your look every time — with Echo Look, she can give advice on which of two outfits looks best, offer personalized recommendations on items that pair well with clothes you already own, create your personal lookbook, keep your closet organized, and much more,” said Amazon’s director of Echo product management, Linda Ranz, in a press release.

 The Echo Look is available to buy in the U.S. now for $200.